July 29, 2021

 I loved beer.
 First budweiser, then craft beer, then my award-winning homebrew.

 It seemed like mostly fun and games, but I really wasn’t paying attention.
-I didn’t see how pretty much everything - my marriage, social life, and career development - was stale, and drinking made it all seem tolerable.
+I didn’t see how things - my marriage, social life, and career development - were stale, and drinking made it all seem tolerable.

 However it wasn’t until I trained to become a life coach that I really transformed my relationship with alcohol.
 Until then I mostly had used willpower and discipline to drink less, and it helped that I was more interested in my life.
 But alcohol was still pretty important to me, and in fact my new girlfriend (now my wife) worried about my drinking.